 Hi everyone!
 I want to use this page to tell you a little about myself and what motivates me to create and make music and the journey that music has taken me on.

-So, starting at the end backwards, in 2012 I moved to the UK, just outside London, from my native Umbria in Italy where I had lived a lifetime until then.
+In 2012 I moved to the UK, just outside London, from my native Umbria in Italy where I had lived a lifetime until then.

 Leading up to this, we did our first UK tour together in October 2013 playing at The Stables, Parr Jazz, Stratford Jazz & Soundcellar as well as other venues, getting some great reviews along the way.